 Issuer: BofA Finance Guarantor: BAC Denominations: The Notes will be issued in minimum denominations of \$1,000 and whole multiples of \$1,000 in excess thereof.
 Term: Approximately 4 years, unless previously automatically called.
-Underlyings: The Russell 2000® Index (Bloomberg symbol: "RTY"), the Nasdaq-100® Index (Bloomberg symbol: "NDX") and the S&P 500® Index (Bloomberg symbol: "SPX"), each a price return index.
-Pricing Date: April 30, 2024 Issue Date: May 3, 2024 Valuation Date: April 28, 2028 subject to postponement as described under "Description of the Notes-Certain Terms of the Notes-Events Relating to Observation Dates" in the accompanying product supplement.
-Maturity Date: May 3, 2028 Starting Value: With respect to each Underlying, its closing level on the pricing date.
+Underlyings: The Russell 2000 [®] Index (Bloomberg symbol: "RTY"), the Nasdaq-100 [®] Index (Bloomberg symbol: "NDX") and the S&P 500 [®] Index (Bloomberg symbol: "SPX"), each a price return index.
+Pricing Date: June 28, 2024 Issue Date: July 3, 2024 Valuation Date: : June 28, 2028 subject to postponement as described under "Description of the Notes-Certain Terms of the Notes-Events Relating to Observation Dates" in the accompanying product supplement.
+Maturity Date: y Date: July 3, 2028 Starting Value: Value: With respect to each Underlying, its closing level on the pricing date.
 Observation Value: With respect to each Underlying, its closing level on the applicable Observation Date, as determined by the calculation agent.
-Ending Value: With respect to each Underlying, its closing level on the Valuation Date, as determined by the calculation agent.
-Call Value: With respect to each Underlying on the first Observation Date, 100% of its Starting Value; and With respect to each Underlying on the second Observation Date, 95% of its Starting Value.
+Ending Value: : With respect to each Underlying, its closing level on the Valuation Date, as determined by the calculation agent.
+Call Value: With respect to each Underlying on the first Observation Date, 100.00% of its Starting Value; With respect to each Underlying on the second Observation Date, 97.50% of its Starting Value; With respect to each Underlying on the third Observation Date, 95.00% of its Starting Value; and With respect to each Underlying on the fourth Observation Date, 92.50% of its Starting Value.
 Redemption Barrier: With respect to each Underlying, 100% of its Starting Value.
 Threshold Value: With respect to each Underlying, 70% of its Starting Value.
 Automatic Call: All (but not less than all) of the Notes will be automatically called at an amount equal to the applicable Call Amount if the Observation Value of each Underlying is greater than or equal to its applicable Call Value on any Observation Date.
 If the Notes are automatically called, the applicable Call Amount will be paid on the related Call Settlement Date.
 No further amounts will be payable following an Automatic Call.
-Upside Participation Rate: 200% Redemption Amount: If the Notes have not been automatically called prior to maturity, the Redemption Amount per \$1,000 in principal amount of Notes will be:
+Upside Participation Rate: 200%